Assisted Living

 Savings and other private pay methods

-Many seniors and their families are turning to savings and other private pay options to pay for a nursing home.
-As of 2023, the median cost for a private room in a nursing home increased to $116,796 per year.[05]
-For many families, this means that benefits alone won’t cover nursing home costs completely.
+Many seniors and their families use savings and other private pay options to pay for a nursing home.
+As of 2025, the median cost for a private room in a nursing home increased to $127,750 per year.[05]
+For many families, this means that benefits alone won’t completely cover nursing home costs.

 Sbriglio notes that with rising inflation, payment can be a pain point for many families.
 He recommends that people plan as early as possible for their future care needs.